First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 Expansion

-All refrigerator has expansion valves that reduce the pressure of the liquid refrigerant coming out of the condenser.
-While going out of the expansion valve, the refrigerant is in a liquid and low-pressure state.
+All refrigerators have expansion valves that reduce the pressure of the liquid refrigerant from the condenser.
+The refrigerant is liquid and low-pressure when it exits the expansion valve.

 How Does A Standard Compressor Work?

-When the refrigerator’s desired temperature is reached, the thermostat cuts off the refrigerant flow, and the compressor turns itself off.
+When the refrigerator’s desired temperature is reached, the thermostat cuts off the refrigerant flow, and the compressor turns off.

 Think of a mobile battery that consumes 5-10% of power when you switch on the mobile.
 In the same way, a compressor also consumes a lot of power when it starts.